ufoymtest/lanyon/_posts/2013-10-16-wavelet-rasterization.md

 Wavelet rasterization is a method for analytically calculating an anti-aliased rasterization of arbitrary polygons or shape bounded by Bezier curves.
 For more details, please read the following paper:

-  > Manson, Josiah, and Scott Schaefer. **"Wavelet rasterization."** Computer Graphics Forum.
+  > Manson, Josiah, and Scott Schaefer. **Wavelet rasterization**.
+Computer Graphics Forum.
 Vol. 30.
 No. 2.
 Blackwell Publishing Ltd, 2011.

 This is a python implementation of the algorithm.
 Currently it supports three types of contours:
 * Polygon